vnvlabs/vnvlabs/README.md

 # License:

 Each repository contains its own licensing information.
-FFor the most part, all vnvlabs code (the core api, the gui, the SAAS server and a few of the application examples) are released using the three clause BSD license.
+For the most part, all vnvlabs code (the core api, the gui, the SAAS server and a few of the application examples) are released using the three clause BSD license.

 This repository includes a number of forks for third party software.
-All software forks (moose,libmesh,petsc,hypre,mfem,asgard, swfft,xs-bench,miniamr,etc.) are simply exist only for demonstration and testing purposes.
-We will attempt to keep these forks up to date with the upstream repositories, however, we make no claims that they are up to date at any given time.
-The hope is that our VnV modifications will eventually make their way into the upstream codebases, removing the need for the vnvlabs forks.
+All software forks (moose,libmesh,petsc,hypre,mfem,asgard, swfft,xs-bench,miniamr,etc.) exist for demonstration and testing purposes only!
+Do not use these forks in production.
+All modifications made in these forks are done so under the license provided in the third party software.